Bichon Frise

 Sleep

-“These furry friends love to be by their owner's side, so getting in lots of mental stimulation and physical activity can be beneficial to both dog and human!”
+“These furry friends love to be by their owner's side, so getting in lots of mental stimulation and physical activity can be beneficial to both dogs and humans!”

-With a big personality and intelligence to match, the Bichon makes for a great family dog.
-Bichones love the people around them and are natural performers — due to their history in the circus — so it’s no doubt that they love getting attention!
+With a big personality and intelligence to match, the bichon makes for a great family dog.
+Bichons love the people around them and are natural performers—due to their history in the circus—so there’s no doubt that they love getting attention!

 Since they’re always after affection and love spending time with others, the attention they can receive from kids can be invaluable.